rafiberlin/e2e-coref/README.md

 This script assumes the train and test v9 gold conll files are in the current working directory.

-* Split the train set into train and test TODO
+* `minimize_twicon` also automatically splits the train set into 80% train and 20% dev sets

 ## Training Instructions